basskibo/awsiot-amplify-nodes-dev/README.md

+#Project summary

-# Repository for the mini application which is using AWS for sensory purpose, for the frontend side React is used.
+Repository for the mini application which is using AWS for sensory purpose, for the frontend side React is used.
 Amplify is used for backend / frontend

+**NOTE** This was made for testing purposes so it is using _MIT LICENCE_ .

 # Getting Started with Create React App